Walking-Working Surfaces and Personal Fall Protection Systems Final Rule

-- Identify each location where fall protection systems cannot be used;
+- Identify each location or situations where fall protection systems cannot be used;

 - Document the reasons why fall protection systems are infeasible or would create a greater hazard;

-- Discuss other measures that the employer will take to eliminate or reduce the fall hazard for workers;
+- Discuss alternative measures the employer will take to eliminate or reduce the fall hazard for workers;

 - Provide for implementation of control measures to reduce or eliminate hazards or implement a safety monitoring system that complies with the construction standard (29 CFR 1926.502(h));